MutzelMe/usb-cable-check/README.md

 - MTP Mode Required: Android device must be in File Transfer (MTP) mode.
 - Root Not Required: Runs with standard user permissions.
 - Tested on Ubuntu/Debian: May require adjustments for other distros.
+- Keep in mind that the results may be limited by other options like: your USB Port, your connected Phone, ...